-Ask the Experts: What a Weak El Niño Could Mean for Summer Power Demand & the Impact of LNG Exports and Gas Generation Replacing Coal on Prices
+Ask the Experts: Weather’s Impact on Summer Power Demand, LNG Exports & Gas Generation Replacing Coal Influence Prices

 In our monthly Energy Market Intel Webinar series, we offer our customers the opportunity to submit questions to learn more about the energy market trends that may affect their future contracting decisions, such as weather, gas storage and production, and domestic and global economic conditions.
 Most recently, customers asked questions during our April webinar that Constellation’s Meteorology team and Constellation’s Commodities Management Group addressed:

 Does a weak El Niño translate to lower prices for electricity?